blackraspberryyy/kippian-wiki/content/Items/Matunda's Mace.md

 ### Description
 ## Lore Mentions
 ### Excerpt from **Collected Learnings from Yugad Matunda**
-_Death and life are not the same thing, but to separate one from the other is a folly—a shortsighted and self-serving perspective.
+>Death and life are not the same thing, but to separate one from the other is a folly—a shortsighted and self-serving perspective.
 There is no other way around it: to bring forth death is to raise life.
-This amalgamation of death and life is central to understanding true divine power; a hard, unconscionable truth, but a truth nonetheless._
+This amalgamation of death and life is central to understanding true divine power; a hard, unconscionable truth, but a truth nonetheless.
+>

-–excerpt from **Collected Learnings from Yugad Matunda**
+>–excerpt from **Collected Learnings from Yugad Matunda**
 ### Excerpt from **Touched by the Divine**
-_While most orders dismiss Matunda’s teaching as either barbaric or paradoxical, it nevertheless had an undeniable influence on the discourse of divine power.
-It was due to Yugad Matunda’s brazen belief that allowed for the possibility of non-traditional access to divine power._
+>While most orders dismiss Matunda’s teaching as either barbaric or paradoxical, it nevertheless had an undeniable influence on the discourse of divine power.
+It was due to Yugad Matunda’s brazen belief that allowed for the possibility of non-traditional access to divine power.
+>

-–excerpt from **Touched by the Divine**, a biographical volume of beings with divine power
+>–excerpt from **Touched by the Divine**, a biographical volume of beings with divine power
 ### Most Recent
+- [Session 38](../Session%20Log/Session%2038.md): In a vision,[Theobald](Theobald%20Clayhollow.md)'s[Matunda's Mace](Matunda's%20Mace.md) glows,
+> You see Astar, [Theobald](Theobald%20Clayhollow.md)'s lost eagle, traveling to the moon, an ominous sign that your beloved pet is now resting in the afterlife.

 ### All Entries
+- [Session 38](../Session%20Log/Session%2038.md): In a vision,[Theobald](Theobald%20Clayhollow.md)'s[Matunda's Mace](Matunda's%20Mace.md) glows,
+> You see Astar, [Theobald](Theobald%20Clayhollow.md)'s lost eagle, traveling to the moon, an ominous sign that your beloved pet is now resting in the afterlife.